CPT S 411: Introduction to Parallel Computing

 Course Webpage & OSBLE+:

-The course will use two web resources for two different purposes:
+The course will use three web resources each for a

-By default, every problem in the homework should be done "individually".
+By default, any problem in the homework should be done "individually".
 If "collaboration" is allowed for a subset of problems in a homework then it will be explicitly stated so in the homework.
-"Individual" assignments means that no collaborations are allowed.
-You are expected to work on the problems all by yourself.
-Consulting solutions online will also be considered "cheating" and is strictly prohibited.
-For "collaborative" assignments, strict adherence to the following guidelines is required:

 The statement of the programming project will clearly mention if it is